 What is Permission in Principle?

 If you choose to go down this route, there are two stages of consent.
-Permission in Principle is the first of these and essentially does exactly what it says on the tin; establishes whether your plans are suitable “in-principle”.
+PIP is the first of these and essentially does exactly what it says on the tin; establishes whether your plans are suitable “in-principle”.

 The second stage, “technical details consent” looks more closely at your detailed development proposals.